devbret/online-opsec/README.md

 * **[uMatrix](https://addons.mozilla.org/en-US/firefox/addon/umatrix/)** - "*...forbid/allow any class of requests made by your browser.
 Use it to block scripts, iframes, ads, facebook, etc.*"

 ### Browsers
-The average Web Browser (according to [Mozilla.org](https://www.mozilla.org/en-US/firefox/browsers/what-is-a-browser/)) enables users to go, "*...anywhere on the internet, letting you see text, images and video from anywhere in the world.*"
+The average Web Browser (according to [Mozilla.org](https://www.mozilla.org/en-US/firefox/browsers/what-is-a-browser/)) enables users to go, "*...anywhere on the internet, letting you see text, images and video from anywhere in the world.*" The modern Browsers of today's Web are able to do much more than view text, images and videos; including text-to-voice translation, secure Online shopping and the inclusion of extensions/add-ons.

 * **[Brave](https://brave.com/)** - "*Secure, fast and private Web browser with Adblocker[.]*" - [Source](https://en.wikipedia.org/wiki/Firefox)
 * **[Firefox](https://www.mozilla.org/en-US/firefox/)** - "*...is a free and open-source web browser developed by the Mozilla Foundation and its subsidiary, the Mozilla Corporation.
 Firefox uses the Gecko layout engine to render web pages, which implements current and anticipated web standards.*" - [Source](https://en.wikipedia.org/wiki/Firefox) (Recommended)